|

 warehouses to reduce carbon footprints.

-Despite the promising growth opportunities, several challenges persist
+the promising growth opportunities, several challenges persist in the GCC

-improving, still requires significant investment to meet the growing demand for
+still requires significant investment to meet the growing demand for efficient

-especially in certain countries, can affect the timely delivery of vehicles and
+certain countries, can affect the timely delivery of vehicles and components.

-components.
-Additionally, the shortage of skilled labor in the logistics sector
+Additionally, the shortage of skilled labor in the logistics sector is an

-is an ongoing challenge, impacting the quality and reliability of logistics
+ongoing challenge, impacting the quality and reliability of logistics services.

-services.
-Regulatory complexities across the region further complicate
+Regulatory complexities across the region further complicate logistics

-logistics operations, with varying policies and standards between countries.
+operations, with varying policies and standards between countries.
+These

-These challenges must be addressed to maintain smooth operations and realize
+challenges must be addressed to maintain smooth operations and realize the full

-the full potential of the market.
-The ongoing improvements in infrastructure
+potential of the market.
+The ongoing improvements in infrastructure and

 hurdles.